MicrosoftDocs/sql-docs/docs/ssma/sybase/executing-the-ssma-console-sybasetosql.md

 -   `destination:` Specifies the path or the folder in which the script must be saved.
 If the file name is not given, then a file name in the format (object_name   attribute value).out will be provided.

--   `overwrite:` If true, then it overwrites the same filename if it exist.
+-   `overwrite:` If true, then it overwrites the same filename if it exists.
 It can have the values (true/false).

 **Syntax example:**